 KFF is not a grant-making Foundation and has no connection to Kaiser Permanente.

 Serious applicants are encouraged to review our website and the Message from the President.

-KFF is an Equal Opportunity Employer and will consider all qualified applicants without regard to race, color, religion, national origin, gender, gender-identity, sexual orientation, age, marital status, disability, veteran status, arrest or conviction records, or other categories protected under the law.
+KFF is an Equal Opportunity Employer and will consider for employment all qualified applicants without regard to race, color, religion, national origin, gender, gender-identity, sexual orientation, age, marital status, disability, veteran status, arrest or conviction records, or other categories protected under the law.